Hamburg State Opera

-The Hamburg State Opera (in German: Staatsoper Hamburg) is a German opera company based in Hamburg.
+The Hamburg State Opera (in German: Hamburgische Staatsoper) is an opera company based in Hamburg, Germany.
 Its theatre is near the square of Gänsemarkt.
-Since 2015, the current Intendant of the company is Georges Delnon, and the current Generalmusikdirektor of the company is Kent Nagano.
+Since the 2025/26 season, the Intendant of the company is Tobias Kratzer, and the Generalmusikdirektor is Omer Meir Wellber.

 History

 Opera in Hamburg dates to 2 January 1678 when the Oper am Gänsemarkt was inaugurated with a performance of a biblical Singspiel by Johann Theile.
 It was not a court theatre but the first public opera house in Germany established by the art-loving citizens of Hamburg, a prosperous member of the Hanseatic League.

 The Hamburg Bürgeroper resisted the dominance of the Italianate style and rapidly became the leading musical center of the German Baroque.
 In 1703, George Friedrich Handel was engaged as violinist and harpsichordist and performances of his operas were not long in appearing.
 In 1705, Hamburg gave the world première of his opera Nero.

 In 1721, Georg Philipp Telemann, a central figure of the German Baroque, joined the Hamburg Opera, and in subsequent years Christoph Willibald Gluck, Johann Adolph Hasse and various Italian companies were among the guests.